awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-integration-requestParameters.md

 The following request parameter mappings example translates a method request's query \(`version`\), header \(`x-user-id`\) and path \(`service`\) parameters to the integration request's query \(`stage`\), header \(`x-userid`\), and path parameters \(`op`\), respectively\.

+**Note**
+If you are creating resources via OpenAPI or AWS CloudFormation, static values should be enclosed in single quotes\.
+To add this value from the console, enter `application/json` in the box, without quotation marks\.

 ```
 "requestParameters" : {
     "integration.request.querystring.stage" : "method.request.querystring.version",